-Fighting for clients in North Alabama who were injured or developed illnesses from e-cigs
+Fighting for Alabama clients who were injured or developed illnesses from e-cigs

 You have likely seen coworkers walking around the office twiddling a pen-like device that they periodically puff on.
 Maybe you’ve seen friends doing something similar while socializing with them at home.
 These smoking devices are intended to replace traditional cigarettes, and you have probably heard that these devices are a much better alternative.

 Recently, as more news stories have been surfacing about the dangers of these vaping devices, stern warnings have been issued about their continued use.
 Martin & Helms puts the safety of our clients first, which is why we are pursuing claims against the manufacturers of these dangerous devices.
 Our Huntsville product liability lawyers handle complex claims on behalf of clients throughout North Alabama.
 Contact us to learn more.

 ENDS is the acronym for electronic nicotine delivery systems.
 You might know these systems better under their more commercialized names of electronic cigarettes, e-cigarettes, vaping devices, hookah pens, or vape pens.
 These battery powered devices have been gaining in popularity over the last several years as a more socially acceptable substitute for traditional cigarettes, pipes, and cigars.